cornerbodega/marvin-intelligence-agency/README.md

 ## Acknowledgements

-Special thanks to OpenAI for the inspiration and resources that made this project possible.
+Special thanks to OpenAI, Vercel, Google, and Supabase for the inspiration and resources that made this project possible.
-[Any other acknowledgments or credits you would like to include.]